ibm-cloud-docs/secure-enterprise/create-da.md

 Variations
 :   A deployable architecture can include variations of capability or complexity.
 For example, you might create a quick start variation with basic capabilities for a simple, low-cost deployment, and then you might have a standard variation with a more complex architecture that would be used in production.
 Each of these variations is itself a deployable architecture, which is onboarded and configured to appear together in a catalog.
 These variations are sourced in the same repo in different working directories and are defined in your `ibm_catalog.json` file.
 For more information, see [Creating a variation](#create-variation).

-## Specifying dependencies
+## Specifying dependencies and optional components
 {: #fullstackvext}

 There are two `install_type` options that you can specify when creating your deployable architecture.
-One specifies that dependent deployable architectures that must be deployed first, and one specifies that it can be deployed without any prerequisites.
+One specifies that dependent deployable architectures must be deployed first, or optional architectures are available that work with your deployable architecture.
+The other option specifies that your deployable architecture is a full end-to-end solution that is always deployed as-is.

 `fullstack`
 :   It is a full end-to-end solution that is always deployed as-is.
-The `fullstack` value is set in the `ibm_catalog.json` manifest file for `install_type` to specify that the deployable architecture does not have any dependencies (prerequisites).
+The `fullstack` value is set in the `ibm_catalog.json` manifest file for `install_type` to specify that the deployable architecture does not have any dependencies (prerequisites) or optional architectures that can be added on.

+   A deployable architecture with `fullstack` defined in the manifest file should not be confused with a deployable architecture stack, which is made up of one or more deployable architectures instead of modules.
+   {: important}

 `extension`
-:   A deployable architecture that depends on another deployable architecture being deployed first.
-The prerequisite deployable architecture is the base on which the extension deployable architecture is built.
-This dependency, or prerequisite, must be met to deploy the extension.
-The `extension` value is set in the `ibm_catalog.json` manifest file for the `install_type`, and the `dependencies` array must be completed to specify the dependent deployable architecture in the manifest file.
+:   A deployable architecture that depends on another deployable architecture being deployed first, or works well with other deployable architectures that can be optionally added on.
+Often, the prerequisite deployable architecture is the base on which the extension deployable architecture is built.
+If it is required, this dependency, or prerequisite, must be met to deploy the extension.
+The `extension` value is set in the `ibm_catalog.json` manifest file for the `install_type`, and the `dependencies` or `swappable_dependencies` array must be completed to specify the required or optional deployable architectures in the manifest file.

 For more information and setting these values, see [Locally editing the catalog manifest](/docs/secure-enterprise?topic=secure-enterprise-manifest-values).